firmansyah08/test/README.md

 $ npm run test:cov
 ```

+## Run swagger
+While the application is running, open your browser and navigate to [http://localhost:3000/api](http://localhost:3000/api).
+You should see the Swagger UI.

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: